nitrologic/fountain/README.md

 ## SSH and Discord

-The new sloppy bot Deno worker joins Discord and SSH endpoints to conversation.
+The new sloppy bot Deno worker joins Discord to the fountain and routes posts to prompts.

+Sloppy SSH endpoint in development - not currently available remotely.

 ## Recent Personal Usage